torres-roberto/service-requests/README.md

 * The API runs on port 5000 for http and 5001 for https.
 For my own testing, I used Postman and the http port 5000.

-* The spec suggested to return statuses: 201 and 404 for DELETE.
+* The spec states to return statuses: 201 and 404 for DELETE.
 I am returning back 204 instead of 201 (since 201 is created).
+* The spec has `UpdateBy` field as a DateTime.
+I implemented it this way, but the name seems kind of strange given the type.